sec-fortress/Practical-Ethical-Hacking-Notes/Attacking Active Directory ~ Post-Compromise Attacks/URL File Attacks.md

 IconIndex=1
 ```

-- We can then save the file as "@"
+- We can then save the file as `"@test.url"` and upload it to a share